201-seattle-201d61-joseph-zabaleta/201-reading-notes/class-03.md

 Short Circuit values come into play when logical operators are processed and have a result.
 They do not continue the script once a condition has been met or satisfied.

 -Looping
-There are three types of loops 'for' 'while' and 'for while' Loops run a code x amount of times per the conditions given -'for' loop runs x amount of times and is the most common loop -'while' loop will continue to run code as long as the condition is true.
+There are three types of loops 'for' 'while' and 'Do while' Loops run a code x amount of times per the conditions given -'for' loop runs x amount of times and is the most common loop -'while' loop will continue to run code as long as the condition is true.
-  -'for while' loop has key difference from the 'while' loop and that is, it will run all the code at least once even if the conditions result in false.
+  -'Do while' loop has key difference from the 'while' loop and that is, it will run all the code at least once even if the conditions result in false.

 -'For' Loop
 This loop uses a counter as a condition.
 Instructs the code to run x amount of times.
 The condition has three statements